Rafael-Mello/Getting-and-Cleaning-Data/README.md

   data <- read.table("tidy.txt", header = TRUE)
   View(data)

-I thank TA David Hood for all the useful information about this project, available in the David's personal course project FAQ forum thread.
+I thank TA David Hood for all the useful information about this project, available in the "David's personal course project FAQ" Forum thread.